Incorporating Brian's proofing edits.

 The approach we will take here is to integrate the heuristics that

-The approach well take here is to integrate the heuristics that
+The approach we’ll take here is to integrate the heuristics that

 React uses into our ~render~ method.
 Our implementation will be very